gomzyakov/secretnotes/DEPLOY.md

 ```

-## 3. Set secrets in the repository on GitHub
+## 4. Set secrets in the repository on GitHub

-Generate SSH-keys with `ssh-keygen`
+First, generate SSH-keys with `ssh-keygen`.

-В репозитории на GitHub, в разделе `Settings > Secrets > Actions` задаём значения:
+After that, in the GitHub repository, in the `Settings > Secrets > Actions` section, set the values:

 - `SSH_PRIVATE_KEY`.
 If you don’t have this you can run ssh-keygen in your server terminal to generate a new key, then
   run the command cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys to allow connection to the private key.